Happening-Community/requests-and-offers/windsurf/README.md

 # Windsurf Workspace: AI-Assisted Development

-An intelligent workspace for systematic software development, focusing on continuous improvement and knowledge capture.
+An intelligent workspace for systematic software development, focusing on continuous improvement and knowledge capture.ook

 ## 🚀 Workspace Philosophy
 - **Continuous Refinement**: Iterative improvement of code and processes